societe-generale/arch-unit-maven-plugin/README.md

   </configuration>
 ```

-This allows you to switch parameter either on runtime or statically in child modules.
+and then you can switch the parameter `archunit.skip` either on runtime (via `-Darchunit.skip=true`) or statically in child modules.

 ## Contribute !